hundredrabbits/thebook/north_pacific_logbook.md

 Then, we napped hard, then beat to weather with a good easterly heading.
 We are now 1,974 km (1066 nm) from Japan, we're nearing the 165°E mark that indicates our turn northward.
 When you sail east to Alaska or to the Pacific Northwest, you've got to go east until you hit that mark, otherwise you run the risk of staying in the path of typhoons.

 We keep getting strong winds.
 Every 2 days a big system runs us over.
 Considering what happened yesterday, we decided that we would heave to as often as we needed to.
 This trip is a long one, and we need to keep our energy up.

+##### 1700
+Put boat into heave to again to eat a dinner of *soy bean hummus* (see recipes), carrots and vegetables.
+We don't normally heave to to eat meals, but we stopped for an hour just to relax, and to spend some time together.

+##### 1800
+We started night shifts ahead of time today, as it is getting darker earlier.
+We had good winds pushing us southeast.
+We received a message from Robusta, they are doing well, and are 556 km (300 nm) away from us.
+They cannot send messages often, as they have issues with their radio.

+##### 2000
+I couldn't sit on either the high, or the low side during my night shifts.
+I was scared.
+Scared of being swept up again.
+I sat on the cockpit floor, moving the tiller with ropes from there.
+I did not think that yesterday's event had affected me adversely, but it has... everytime I hear a wave rushing up to us, my heart would leap into my throat, and my legs would turn to jelly.
+Big waves have the same effect, but worse.
+I would get panicky, with cold sweat at my back.

+Whenever my brain has a chance to idle, I go back to the event.
+I keep trying to re-live the moment, re-playing the memory over and over again, making corrections, as a director might do when editing a film.
+I find myself trying to view the scene from a different camera, frustrated with the limited first-person footage I've got.
+I want to view the scene from afar so I can see the wave, to see the size of it, and to figure out if I could have done things differently.
+I don't want to think about this, but the memory comes anyway, uninvited.

+This is going to be a long, long trip, as we are not done seeing big waves.

 # Heaving to